 More information about the Data Protection Act can be found on the Information Commissioners Website.
 The Information Commissioner is our regulator for data protection matters.

-We may collect and process information about you when you: buy tickets, travel on our services; visit our stations or car parks; use our website, apps or Wifi; buy a product from us or make a sales enquiry; contact Customer Relations, enter a competition or sign up to receive updates or marketing.
+We may collect and process information about you when you: buy tickets, travel on our services; visit our stations or car parks; use our website, apps or Wifi, respond to a survey, buy a product from us or make a sales enquiry; contact Customer Relations, enter a competition or sign up to receive updates or marketing.

 We collect information such as your contact details, ticket purchases, stations visited (for example for charging the correct fares on smart cards), payment and refund details.
-We may require additional details for some services, such as your age for age restricted tickets.
+We may require additional details for some services, such as your age for age restricted tickets, or health and/or data about your accessibility needs in order to assist you with your travel and/or assist us in planning.
 This information is generally provided by you.